-The regression specification in (6) is motivated by the migration model in Borjas (2006), in which differences in relative labor supply combine with shocks to labor demand to create the incentive for the movement of labor between economies.
-Adjustment costs prevent migration from equilibrating wages between regions quickly, meaning that initial differences in labor supply-in particular, at the time a cohort enters the labor market - contribute to continuing pressure for migration in subsequent periods as a cohort ages.
-Hence, the migration rate is a function of initial labor-supply and labor-demand conditions, as well as subsequent innovations to labor demand.
+The regression specification in equation 6 is motivated by the migration model presented by Borjas (2006), in which differences in relative labor supply combine with shocks to labor demand to create the incentive for the movement of labor between economies.
+Adjustment costs prevent migration from quickly equilibrating wages between regions, meaning that initial differences in labor supply-in particular, at the time a cohort enters the labor market-contribute to continuing pressure for migration in subsequent periods as a cohort ages.
+Hence, the migration rate is a function of initial labor supply and labor demand conditions, as well as subsequent innovations to labor demand.

-The results of this analysis, presented in Table 4, confirm a prominent role for labor supply in driving Mexico-U.S. migration.
-Column (1) shows the pooled results using all available census waves including 2010, column (2) excludes 2010, column (3) shows results for males only, and column (4) shows results for females only.
+The results of this analysis, presented in table 4, confirm a prominent role for labor supply in driving migration from Mexico to the United States.
+Column 1 shows the pooled results using all available census waves including 2010, column 2 excludes 2010, column 3 shows the results for males only, and column 4 shows the results for females only.
 In all cases, the log Mexico-U.S. labor supply ratio is positive and strongly statistically significant.
-The coefficient in the first column implies that a 10 percent increase in relative labor supply would translate into a 1.4 percentage-point increase the decadal flow of net migration.
-The relationship is slightly weaker among women, with a coefficient approximately 70 percent as large as men, but still very precisely estimated (t-value 9.1).
-The coefficient of 0.144 in column (1) of Table 4 combined with the doubling of the labor-supply ratio between Mexico and the United States from 1970-2000 can more than explain the rise in the decadal net migration rate from 2.5% to 8.3% over this period.
-Now that U.S. cohorts are growing more rapidly than their Mexican counterparts, our results suggest that the drop in the average log Mexican state/US log labor-supply ratio from -3.82 in 2000 to -3.73 in 2010 is responsible for more than four-fifths of the observed decrease in the decadal average net migration rate to the United States over that time interval (from 8.3% to 6.6%).
+The coefficient in the first column implies that a 10 percent increase in relative labor supply would translate into a 1.4 percentage point increase the decadal flow of net migration.
+The relationship is slightly weaker among women, with a coefficient approximately 70 percent as large as for men, but still very precisely estimated (t value of 9.1).
+The coefficient of 0.1441 in column 1 of table 4 combined with the doubling of the labor supply ratio between Mexico and the United States from 1970 to 2000 can more than explain the rise in the decadal net migration rate from 2.5 to 8.3 percent during this period.
+Now that U.S. cohorts are growing more rapidly than their Mexican counterparts, our results suggest that the drop in the average log labor supply ratio for a Mexican state to the United States, from -3.82 in 2000 to -3.73 in 2010, is responsible for more than four-fifths of the observed decrease in the decadal average net migration rate to the United States during that time interval (from 8.3 to 6.6 percent).

-The effect of labor demand, as measured by the log Mexican state to U.S. ratio of GDP per capita, is weaker and less stable.
-Contemporary GDP ratios are never significant and alternate in sign across specifications, while the GDP ratio at age 16 is consistently negative but significant only in the specifications that pool men and women.
-Surprisingly, it appears that this relationship becomes less pronounced during the Great Recession; when we exclude 2010, the fit becomes significant at the 1-percent level and the coefficient is almost four times as large in absolute value.31 The relatively large swings in Mexican GDP over this period, as well as the fact that the recession occurred close to the end of the decade, may have dampened the sensitivity of migration to shocks during this interval.
-Nevertheless, positive income shocks to Mexican states (or negative income shocks to the U.S.) clearly have the overall effect of slowing migration.
+The effect of labor demand, as measured by the log ratio of GDP per capita for a Mexican state to the United States, is weaker and less stable.
+Contemporaneous GDP ratios are never significant and alternate in sign across specifications, while the GDP ratio at age 16 is consistently negative but significant only in the specifications that pool men and women.
+Surprisingly, it appears that this relationship becomes less pronounced during the Great Recession; when we exclude 2010, the fit becomes significant at the 1 percent level and the coefficient is almost four times as large in absolute value.28 The relatively large swings in Mexican GDP during this period, as well as the fact that the recession occurred close to the end of the decade, may have dampened the sensitivity of migration to shocks during this interval.
+Nevertheless, positive income shocks to Mexican states (or negative income shocks to the United States) clearly have the overall effect of slowing migration.